FlutterFlow/flutterflow-documentation/docs/resources/control-flow/functions/action-triggers.md

 Tap gestures have a simpler lifecycle, focusing primarily on detecting taps and whether they complete or get canceled.
 Here's how the tap lifecycle works:

-1. **Start**: This stage begins when the user places their finger on the screen to initiate a tap.
+1. **Down**: This stage begins when the user places their finger on the screen to initiate a tap.
 For example: `onTapDown` is triggered when the user touches the screen to start a tap.
-2. **End/Stop**: The tap gesture is completed when the user lifts their finger from the screen.
+2. **Up**: The tap gesture is completed when the user lifts their finger from the screen.
 For example: `onTapUp` is triggered when the user completes the tap by lifting their finger.
+3. **Tap**: After both of the above actions are successfully completed, `onTap` is triggered indicating a full tap gesture has occurred.
 3. **Cancel**: If the user moves their finger too much before lifting it, the tap is canceled, preventing the completion of the action.
-For example: `onTapCancel` is triggered when a tap gesture is canceled.
+For example: `onTapCancel` will be called, and `onTap` will not be triggered.

 Here’s how the lifecycle flows for tap gestures: